DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 # Building your own class generator #

-The core idea is that there are 3 main parts to the generation process:
+The core idea is that there are 3 parts to the process of generating the class boilerplate that need to be handled:

 1. Gather the fields from the decorated class.
 2. Gather inherited fields from any parent classes in the standard method resolution order.
 3. Assign the method builders to the class.

+This tool handles the second step for you and tries to make it easy to apply the first and third steps.

 The field gathering is done by a function that operates on the class and returns a dictionary of field_name: field values. `slot_gatherer` is an example of this.